ThugsFinance/cloiinkcoin.com/src/content/developers/tutorials/run-node-raspberry-pi/index.md

 Basically, both are the same image and include the same features of the Raspbian based images.
 But they are setup for running Eth 1.0 or Eth 2.0 software by default.

-**Images take care of all the necessary steps**, from setting up the environment and formatting the SSD disk to installing and running the Ethereum software as well as starting the blockchain synchronization.
+**Images take care of all the necessary steps**, from setting up the environment and formatting the SSD disk to installing and running the Cloiinkcoin software as well as starting the blockchain synchronization.

 ## Main features {#main-features}